NoahHsu/noahhsu.github.io/docs/Software Engineering Blog/posts/spring-boot-3-1-docker-compose-support-intuitive-consistent-develop-run-tests-containers.md

 ## Introducing the Spring-Boot-Docker-Compose

-In conclusion, the way of providing dependency containers is not a flawless practice for now.
+In conclusion, the way of providing dependency containers isn't a flawless practice for now.
 So Spring community provides a new way to seamlessly integrate with Spring Boot App and docker-compose called [Spring-Boot-Docker-Compose](https://docs.spring.io/spring-boot/reference/features/dev-services.html#features.dev-services.docker-compose), follow the starting guide could easily run the app with the dependency container together in one command.